Strong interactions in air showers: Cosmic-ray--air interaction

-It is conceivable that the particle struck in the atmosphere is not a standard model particle either, but one arising in an extension.
-If there is supposed to be a sizeable number of such events, the number of these targets in the vicinity of the earth must be large enough.
-In that case, they must interact sufficiently weakly at low energies in order to have eluded direct detection so far, and they must be sufficiently stable to have survived in sufficient numbers.
-Hence, electrically neutral particles would be likely candidates here.
-In the context of non--standard-model projectiles we have just mentioned neutral technihadrons, especially technipions, and heavy neutrinos in the technicolour context.
 For a technihadronic target (See Fig.~\ref{fig:nonsmtar}.) the technigluon ladder can connect to both the projectile and the target without any suppression.
 For technicolour theories in which the techniquarks do not carry ordinary colour the contribution from quantum chromodynamics would be even more suppressed, as the ordinary gluons can only connect to the valence techniquarks through the extended-technicolour sector.
-Hence, already the onset of the BFKL evolution in the technigluon sector should be visible and not only the saturated regime.
-Moreover, even for theories in which the techniquarks do carry colour, the parton distribution functions in the bound states are governed by the technicolour scale and render the coupling of quantum chromodynamics small compared to that of technicolour.
+Even for theories in which the techniquarks do carry ordinary colour, the parton distribution functions in the bound states are governed by the technicolour scale and render the coupling of quantum chromodynamics small compared to that of technicolour.
 For this reason also there the contribution from technicolour dominates the contribution from quantum chromodynamics, and the beginning of the BFKL evolution in the technigluon sector is again not hidden by the contribution from quantum chromodynamics.